MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/pull-server/pullClientConfigID4.md

 ---
-ms.date:  12/12/2018
-keywords:  dsc,powershell,configuration,setup
+description: This article explains how to set up a Pull Client using Configuration IDs in PowerShell 4.0 ms.date: 12/12/2018
 title: Set up a Pull Client using Configuration IDs in PowerShell 4.0
-description:  This article explains how to set up a Pull Client using Configuration IDs in PowerShell 4.0
 ---

 # Set up a Pull Client using Configuration IDs in PowerShell 4.0